AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/classes.md

 }
 ```

 Pretty much universally, the `this` keyword represents the current instance variable.
 Think of a class as a blueprint that gives structure to a blob of data.
 When you **instantiate** a class, like in `ToDoItem todo = ToDoItem(...)`, then we say `todo` is an **instance** of the class `ToDoItem`.
 The `this` keyword, within `todo`, refers to itself.
 Note that this means every instance of every class has a different piece of memory pointed to by `this`.
+We also call instances **objects** in most circumstances.

 Now in other languages.